jephmann/bootstrapmovie/README.md

 BoostrapMovies -- README

+This is a work in progress.
 These notes are subject to change.

 =====

-June 9, 2014
+November 23, 2014

 BootStrapMovies (a working title) is a personal, independent project which I began in June 2014 chiefly to stay in practice in between jobs.
 Currently it is